MicrosoftDocs/fabric-docs/docs/workload-development-kit/authentication-guidelines.md

 * Write to Lakehouse file : `PUT https://onelake.dfs.fabric.microsoft.com/{filePath}?resource=file`

-To be able to work with those APIs, we'll need to exchange tokens for the following scopes - :
+To be able to work with those APIs, the workload backend needs to exchange tokens for the following scopes - :
-* For List Workspaces, we need `https://analysis.windows.net/powerbi/api/Workspace.Read.All` or `https://analysis.windows.net/powerbi/api/Workspace.ReadWrite.All`.
+* For List Workspaces: `https://analysis.windows.net/powerbi/api/Workspace.Read.All` or `https://analysis.windows.net/powerbi/api/Workspace.ReadWrite.All`.
-* For creating a warehouse, we need `https://analysis.windows.net/powerbi/api/Warehouse.ReadWrite.All` or `https://analysis.windows.net/powerbi/api/Item.ReadWrite.All`.
+* For creating a warehouse: `https://analysis.windows.net/powerbi/api/Warehouse.ReadWrite.All` or `https://analysis.windows.net/powerbi/api/Item.ReadWrite.All`.
-* To be able to write to a Lakehouse file, we need `https://storage.azure.com/user_impersonation`
+* For writing to a Lakehouse file: `https://storage.azure.com/user_impersonation`

 >[!NOTE]
 >You can find scopes needed for each Fabric API [here](/rest/api/fabric/articles/using-fabric-apis)

-So to start, we'll add the required permissions to our application under API permissions.
+The scopes mentioned above need to be configured on the workloads application under API permissions.
 Let’s take a look at examples of different scenarios that the workload may encounter:

 #### Example 1